 In short, I am a fan of clean, easy to read and non cluttered sales pages.
-Research has shown pictures can aid sales when they actually show the item for sale and provide a better insight than words can see here.
+Research has shown pictures can aid sales when they actually show the item for sale and provide a better insight than words.
 Don’t just use generic stock photos of happy people or nice scenery for the sake of it.
 Choose your images wisely and make sure they are relevant.

 As I stated in the first article on split testing and conversion tracking, there really is no excuse nowadays not to be doing this.
-There is fantastic website optimization software that can set up split tests with a few clicks, spy on visitors interactions with your website and track everything you could imagine.
 Hopefully the tips in this and the last article have given you enough to get started on improving your conversions and sales.